tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/Supplemental/PyVizInstallationGuide.md

 If you experience blank plots rendering in your Jupyter Lab preview, try the following steps:

-1. First, make sure you are not importing `hvplot.pandas` before a `pn.extension`.
-Loading `hvplot.pandas` first initializes a Holoviews extensions and causes the Panel extension to fail.
+1. First, make sure you are not importing `hvplot.pandas` before a `pn.extension()`.
+Loading `hvplot.pandas` first initializes a Holoviews extension and causes the Panel extension to fail.

 2. Next, clear your browser cache.